 The East Panhandle Bear Management Unit includes Bay, Calhoun, Franklin, Gadsden, Gulf, Jackson, Jefferson, Leon, Liberty, Madison, Taylor, Wakulla, and Washington counties and contains the Apalachicola subpopulation, named after the Apalachicola National Forest.
 The plan’s objectives for the East Panhandle BMU are to maintain the current bear subpopulation with the necessary habitat to support them, create forested connections with the West Panhandle and Big Bend BMUs, and to reduce human-bear conflicts, vehicle-related bear deaths, and habitat fragmentation.
 In 2002, the FWC estimated 411 to 653 bears lived in East Panhandle subpopulation.
-In 2014, the FWC will begin the multi-year process of updating subpopulation estimates.
-More details can be found in the bear management plan.
+In 2015, the FWC estimated there to be an average of 1,076 bears in the East Panhandle BMU.

 Vehicle strikes account for the majority of bear deaths in Florida statewide.
 The number of bears killed by vehicles, or euthanized due to vehicle injuries, documented each year in the East Panhandle BMU can be seen below.

 Caption: This bar graph shows the number of bears killed by vehicle strikes in the East Panhandle BMU from 2000 to 2016, totaling 455 bears.

 2014 = 72 bears

 2015 = 81 bears